How It Works

 Agencies can establish a geofence around schools and government buildings to help safeguard students and community leaders.

-Live911 will force stream calls that come from inside or near the campus to all officers within a pre-determined radius.
-The call shows up on screen as a priority call and will override a system that is on mute.
+Live911 livestreams calls that come from inside or near the campus to all officers within a pre-determined radius.
+The calls are designated as priority calls and will override a system that has been placed on mute.

 Keep talking, help is on the way and First Responders are listening